-A study reported in the Journal of the American Medical Association found behavioral changes provided longer-lasting benefits in the treatment of insomnia than did sleep medications.
+One study found behavioral changes provided longer-lasting benefits in the treatment of insomnia than did sleep medications.
 This means that these should be the first line treatment for sleep problems.
 Your doctor may suggest you keep a diary of your sleep and wake habits to help determine the cause of and solution to your sleeplessness.

-Remember that sleep is a necessity, not a commodity.
+Remember that sleep is a necessity, not a luxury.
 It is as much a part of overall health as good nutrition and regular exercise, so do not settle for a few hours per night.
 Crawl into a comfortable bed, don your earplugs, and turn off all the lights.
 Sleeplessness and sleep disorders are treatable.
 If you try different methods and you still have problems, make an appointment with your doctor.

 American Academy of Sleep Medicine